-Black remains one of the kings of car colours (technically a tone if you’re being pedantic) and if you are owner of one, you will want to know about the best wax for black cars.
-In 2021, 20.5% of all passenger cars sold in the UK were black, with only grey beating it.
-The reasons for its popularity are clear, black is a safe colour come sale time and looks really cool when clean.
+Black remains one of the kings of car colours, and if you are owner of one, you will want to know about the best car wax for black cars.
+Black is a popular colour as it suits a lot of cars very well and it’s a safe choice when it comes to reselling that vehicle once you’re done with it.
+The reasons for its popularity are clear, black is a safe colour come sale time and looks really cool once you’ve gone over it with the best car cleaning products.

 However, while black paintwork may look really good when it’s clean, give it a couple of minutes in the real world and it’ll show up even the smallest flecks of dirt.
 Black cars get dirtier faster and show up every little imperfection from small marring and swirl marks to dust and traffic film.